rafergiomrclno/sql-data-warehouse-project/README.md

 # Data Warehouse and Analytics Project
 This project demonstrates a comprehensive data warehousing and analytics solution, from bulding a data warehouse to generating actionable insights.
 Designed as a portfolio project highlights industry best practices in data engineering and analytics.

+Note: This project i implemented and modified from [DatawithBaraa]([url](https://www.youtube.com/@DataWithBaraa)).
+This project is for learning purposes to get to know about building modern data warehouse.

 ---

 # Project Requirements